BrucesHobbies/pubScribe/README.md

     Enter password:
     password

 Next the program will ask you for the recipient email address.
-This can either be the same email address, your primary email address or your SMS cell number carrierâ€™s gateway.
+This can either be the same email address, your primary email address or your SMS cell number carrier's gateway.
 To email an SMS to your cell phone construct the recipient email depending on your cell phone carrier:
 Carrier|Format
 -------|-------|
 AT&T|number@txt.att.net|